-Hebrews 10:1-2a "The law is only a shadow of the good things to come, not the realities themselves . . .
+Heb 10:1-2 (BSB). "the law is only a shadow of the good things to come, not the realities themselves. . . .
 If it could, would not the offerings have ceased?"
-(BSB) This is the Paul's concluding argument.
-After debating the same subject over three chapters, he concludes that Jesus is superior to all Levitical and other High Priests.
-For the fourth time, Paul explains to the Jewish-Christians that the animal sacrifices were only a pattern, type, or shadow and could never take away any sins (also see Colossians 2:17).
+This is Paul's concluding argument.
+After debating the same subject over three chapters, he concludes that Jesus is superior to all Levitical and other high priests.
+For the fourth time, Paul explains to the Jewish Christians that the animal sacrifices were only a pattern, type, or shadow and could never take away any sins (see also Col 2:17).